Caste system in the Maldives: Account of caste system in 1885

-On visiting Malé in 1885, C.W.
-Rosset on describing a bed mentions that the material used in it differs according to the caste.
-The upper castes use brass chains, medium castes use iron chains, and low castes use coiled ropes to suspend the bed.
-For the bed's furnishings high castes use red silk for their mattresses and pillows, middle castes use cotton sheets, and low castes sleep on straw.
-The mat used to cover the straw mattress has a pattern and quality that are determined by the owner's caste.
+In 1885, during his visit to Malé, C.W.
+Rosset observed that the beds in the region were made of different materials based on caste.
+The higher castes used brass chains, the middle castes used iron chains, while the lower castes used coiled ropes to suspend the beds.

+The beddings of different castes in Malé vary in materials and quality.
+The higher castes used red silk for their mattresses and pillows, the middle castes use cotton sheets, while the lower castes sleep on straw.
+Additionally, the mat used to cover the straw mattress was designed with patterns and quality that are determined by the caste of the owner.

 C.W.
 Rosset mentions that several times when he visited the lower caste homes, the women of the home would participate in the conversation while always remaining invisible in their home.

+C.W.
+Rosset mentions in his journal during his visit in 1885 that the lower caste formed 60 percent of the Maldives population.

 Caste divisions were strictly upheld in Malé even during 1885.

 Abolishment of caste system in 1968

-This caste system was completely eliminated after the founding of the republic in 1968; as of now, just a few of its remnants remain.
+This caste system was eliminated after the founding of the republic in 1968; as of now, just a few of its remnants remain.